ImaanBontle/SDV-immersive-weathers/README.md

 I'd like to extend a **huge thanks** to [ConcernedApe][concernedape] for creating this masterpiece.
 Without your imagination, generosity and dedication, we wouldn't be here.
 You deserve all of your success and more.
 Thank you from the bottom of my heart.

 I'd additionally like to thank [Pathoschild][pathoschild] for creating SMAPI and, through it, enabling the modding commmunity to thrive.
-I am also very grateful to the modders who contributed to its success, who built this community, and who collectively curated the [amazing resources][stardew-modding-wiki] that taught me how to mod in C#.
+I am very grateful to the modders who contributed to its success, who built this community, and who collectively curated the [amazing resources][stardew-modding-wiki] that taught me how to mod in C#.

-I would like to specifically thank the following individuals by name:
+I would like to thank the following individuals by name:

 - [spacechase0][spacechase0] for creating the [Generic Mod Config Menu][gmcm-link] and its API.
 - [Pepoluan][Pepoluan] for providing the API for [Even Better RNG][even-better-rng-link].

-I would also like to thank my loving family and friends, for believing in my project and for your support since its inception.
+I would also like to thank my loving family and friends, for believing in my project and for your encouragement since its inception.
 Your love means the world to me.

 To all the players who have downloaded and enjoyed my mods: Thank you.
-I am eternally grateful.
-May you have many happy years ahead in the Valley.
+I am eternally grateful for your support.
+May you have many happy years in the Valley.

 <div align="right">